rcqls/jl4rb/README.md

 1. htableh.inc in src/support directory is missing (copy it in include/julia of your julia directory)

-2. If (like me, on MacOSX) the result of the previous test is not the one expected, the reason may come from the fact that in the initialization of julia libpcre is required and failed to be loaded properly.
+2. If (like me, on MacOSX) the result of the previous test is not the LOAD_PATH output expected, the reason may come from the fact that in the initialization of julia libpcre is required and failed to be loaded properly.
 Then, set

-		LD_LIBRARY_PATH=<your julia home>
+		LD_LIBRARY_PATH=<your julia home>/lib/julia

 If you don't want to set LD_LIBRARY_PATH, another solution is to change the base/client.jl file as follows: